shorumi/shoe-store/README.md

 ## Improvements
 - Implement a **Redis** cache to cache the JSON API endpoints.
-- Improve the Inventory Alert rules and email the store owner when the inventory is low.
+- Gather more info about inventory and improve the Inventory Alert rules and email the store owner when the inventory is low.
 - Implement filters to the JSON API endpoints.
 - Explain queries and add indexes to improve the performance of the queries if needed.